‘Star Wars: The Last Jedi’ teaser trailer lands in our galaxy

+NEW YORK — We’ve just gotten our first look at “The Last Jedi.”

-NEW YORK — Disney just released the first teaser trailer for the highly anticipated next chapter in the “Star Wars” saga, “The Last Jedi,” Friday.
+Disney released the first teaser trailer for the highly anticipated next chapter in the “Star Wars” saga, “The Last Jedi,” Friday.

 The trailer followed a panel with the film’s stars, director Rian Johnson and Lucasfilm president Kathleen Kennedy that took place at the massive “Star Wars” fan gathering, Star Wars Celebration, in Orlando, Florida.